Real-time 3D Ultrasonic Needle Tracking with a Photoacoustic Beacon: Experimental Methods

 \subsection{Tracking Accuracy in Water}

 Tracking accuracy was assessed in water using the same 3-axis motion control system and water tank used for registration.
 The experiment, which included the steps described below, was repeated twice using the same trackable needle, on different days.
 The resulting accuracy vectors were averaged across the two scans and their standard deviation taken to assess experimental repeatability.
-A photograph of the setup is shown in \autoref{fig:water_accuracy_setup}.
 The needle was held horizontally with its bevel facing upwards, completely immersed in room-temperature water.
 The tracking and imaging probe assembly was fixed at the surface of the water, with its face immersed and pointing vertically downwards.
 An ultrasonic absorber tile (F28, Precision Acoustics Limited, UK) was placed at the base of the water tank directly below the imaging probe, angled to further reduce the effect of reflections.